Indridcold96/lithdex/README.md

 # Lithdex

 Lithdex is a guided mineral and gemstone identification platform built around an analysis session, not just a one-off AI answer.
-Users upload specimen images, work through a structured identification flow, keep a history of their own analyses, and optionally publish completed analyses to a public community library for comments and confirm/dispute feedback.
+Users upload specimen images, work through a structured identification flow, keep a history of their own analyses, and optionally publish completed or inconclusive analyses to a public community library for comments and confirm/dispute feedback.

 The current product is aimed at collectors, hobbyists, and anyone who wants a more traceable identification workflow.
 The guided session matters because the system can ask for clarification or more images before reaching a conclusion, instead of treating identification as a single prompt-response exchange.